crabdancing/proton-plasticity-nix/README.md

   - Runs installation wizard during nix run phase (if the app is not already installed)
   - Launches Plasticity.

 Note that unlike conventional NixOS applications, this package does not do all of its fetching & install steps during `buildPhase` / `installPhase` / etc proper.
 Because of the license encumbrance and messy self-extracting executable world of Windows, binary fetching and deployment is often quite limited and awkward, and thus creates friction with Nix's build sandbox.
 Therefore, to avoid impurities, `mkWindowsApp` essentially creates a separate user-specific pseudo-sandbox environment, with separate wine prefixes distinguished by hashes.
-This allows one to retain the NixOS benefits while assembling and deploying a.
+This allows one to retain the NixOS benefits while assembling and deploying an installation time 'build product', so to speak.
 To ensure purity, the application exists in a semi-isolated environment.

 # Disclaimers, Licenses, Credits